marco262/my_wiki/data/dnd/subclass/arcana-domain.md

 _8th-level cleric Divine Domain feature (replaces Divine Strike or Potent Spellcasting)_

 In battle, you are blessed with divine might.
 When a creature takes damage from one of your spells or weapon attacks, you can also deal 1d8 radiant damage to that creature.
-Once you deal this damage, you can’t use this feature again until the start of your next turn.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 [[/accordion]]